sofathitesh/doconce/doc/demos/quickref/quickref.rst

 and ``running text`` is the comment.
 Here goes an example.
 (**hpl**: There must be a space after the colon, but the running text can occupy multiple lines.)
+The inline comments have simple typesetting in most formats, typically boldface name and everything surrounded by parenthesis, but with LaTeX output and the ``-DTOTONOTES`` option to ``ptex2tex`` or ``doconce ptex2tex``, colorful margin or inline boxes (using the ``todonotes`` package) make it very easy to spot the comments.

 Running::